astoilkov/me/README.md

 - [Paul Graham](http://www.paulgraham.com/articles.html)
 <!-- - Aaron Swartz -->

 Making a writing app turned me into a person who writes a lot.
-This repo contains a few of the things I have written which follow the principles below:
+This repo contains a few of the things I have written.
+Below are the principles I try to follow when writing:
 - 💧 **Clarity**
 - 👯 **Consistency**
 - 👊 **Fight the bias**